Epic of Koroghlu: Turkmen tradition

 Brother, let me give you the Arab's daughter.

 Azerbaijani and Turkish tradition

 A theme common to nearly all versions is that of the hero — Köroğlu, literally "son of the blind man", or more directly translated as 'Blindson' (analogous with the English surname Richardson, sons of Richard), defending his clan or tribe against threats from outside.
 In many of the versions, Köroğlu earns his name from the wrongful blinding of his father, an act for which the son takes his revenge and which initiates his series of adventures.
 He is portrayed as a bandit and an ozan.
+A number of songs and melodies attributed to Köroğlu survives in the folk tradition.